 As you can see from the graph, the search interest for protein powder has consistently grown since 2004.
 There are smaller peaks and valleys, but these likely correspond to seasonal changes in demand (check out the section below for a more detailed analysis of this phenomenon).

-RELATED CONTENT: How To Use Google Trends For Dropshipping
+RELATED ARTICLE: How To Use Google Trends For Dropshipping

 According to a Grand View Research study published in March of 2021, the global protein supplements market size was valued at $18.91 billion in 2020 and is expected to grow at a rate of 8.4% from 2021 to 2028.